Home

 Impatiens cinnabarina

-Plant the seeds right away for best germination
+Plant the seeds when you receive them for best germination

 Getting started -- You may plant the seeds in individual, small containers.
 Or you plant them all in a single container, but the roots may be difficult to separate later when you transplant them.

-The seeds should start germinating in 3 to 5 weeks, but allow up to 8 weeks for any slow ones to sprout, especially at cooler temperatures.
+The seeds should start germinating in about 3 to 5 weeks, but may take up to 8 weeks to begin sprouting.

 Lighting -- Impatiens cinnabarina usually looks best in bright shade, or filtered sunlight.
 It can handle more sun than that, but it will need more fertilizer and water.